kmoir/stuffthatmatters/doc.md

 ###Notes for reviewers
 Topics I included in original outline but omitted due to lack of space in draft:  (Let me know if I should include them)
-* references to Canada and mass incarceration of indigenous people.
 * mass incarceration for detained immigrants?
 * fines on people as a way to bolster city revenues i.e. Ferguson?
 * state surveillance of communities of colour